|31st March |

 The statement called for the immediate halting of censorship cuts and asked to wait until the widely anticipated elections to deploy the age-rating system used in most countries.

 meaning not for people under 21-years-old.
-Originally it demanded that filmgoers show some form of identification to see such a film but this has not been followed in
+Originally it demanded that filmgoers show some form of identification to see such a film but this has not been followed in recent times.

 censorship of foreign films includes nudity, however brief and any sexual scenes including kissing.
 The censorship committee is known to leave bloody and gory scenes in films.